 If you have USB support disabled among the NoMachine services, it is likely that the USB module has not been compiled on your Linux during the installation of NoMachine.

-You can verify this by checking the install log file placed in the /usr/NX/var/log directory.
+2) Alternatively, you can verify it by checking the install log file placed in the /usr/NX/var/log directory.

 To separate usb install information use the following command:

 The install log will report a similar message to this: